pipoket/2017spring-cs442-pollinone/README.md

     2-1.
 If your device does not have `Google Play`, then please click `publish` button when boradcating a poll information, which generates an audible encoded sound.

+3. To test our system fully, you need at least 2 devices, one for creating the poll and the other(s) for participating in the poll.

 ## Build Environment
 ### Requirement
 1. Android Studio 2.3.3 [[link]](https://developer.android.com/studio/index.html?hl=ko)